judsonlmoore/judsonlmoore.com/_posts/travel/destinations/turkey/2013-05-05-weekend-in-istanbul.markdown

 ---
 title:			What to do for A Weekend in Istanbul
 date:			2013-05-05 17:29:52 Z
-categories: Turkey
+categories:		turkey
 author:			judsonlmoore
 excerpt:		If you find yourself having a weekend in Istanbul, Turkey, then this is the guide for you!
 I was there just three days but saw a huge amount of sites.
 layout:			post
+image:			../assets/images/

 ---